feast-dev/feast-workshop/module_0/README.md

 - Generally, custom offline + online stores and providers are supported and can plug in.
   - e.g. see [adding a new offline store](https://docs.feast.dev/how-to-guides/adding-a-new-offline-store), [adding a new online store](https://docs.feast.dev/how-to-guides/adding-support-for-a-new-online-store)
 - **Project**
-  - users can only request features from a single project
+  - Users can only request features from a single project
 - **Provider**
-  - defaults can be easily overriden in `feature_store.yaml`.
+  - Defaults can be easily overriden in `feature_store.yaml`.
     - For example, one can use the `aws` provider and specify Snowflake as the offline store.
 - **Offline Store**
-  - we recommend users use data warehouses or Spark as their offline store for performant training dataset generation.
+  - We recommend users use data warehouses or Spark as their offline store for performant training dataset generation.
     - Here, we use file sources for instructional purposes.
 This will directly read from files (local or remote) and use Dask to execute point-in-time joins.
   - A project can only support one type of offline store (cannot mix Snowflake + file for example)
+  - Each offline store has its own configurations which map to YAML. (e.g. see [BigQueryOfflineStoreConfig](https://rtd.feast.dev/en/master/index.html#feast.infra.offline_stores.bigquery.BigQueryOfflineStoreConfig)):
 - **Online Store**
   - If you don't need to power real time models with fresh features, this is not needed.
   - If you are precomputing predictions in batch ("batch scoring"), then the online store is optional.
 You should be using the offline store and running `feature_store.get_historical_features`
+  - Each online store has its own configurations which map to YAML. (e.g. [RedisOnlineStoreConfig](https://rtd.feast.dev/en/master/feast.infra.online_stores.html#feast.infra.online_stores.redis.RedisOnlineStoreConfig))
 With the `feature_store.yaml` setup, you can now run `feast apply` to create & populate the registry.

 ### Step 2: Adding the feature repo to version control